lh/HSMA-Notes/1a_notes.md

 At the end of the exercise, we recommend that the person sharing their screen shares the notes on the Peer Support Group’s channel on Slack so everyone has a copy.

+Any assessments are made as friendly as possible.
+Mainly popular culture with a sci-fi theme.